Enos A. Wall

 It was during this period, in 1904, that Wall purchased his mansion on Brigham Street, which later became South Temple Street (see below).

 In September 1905, Enos Wall sued to place an injunction against Utah Copper to prevent that company from building its own much larger mill at Garfield, that would use the Jackling-Janney milling process developed at their Copperton experimental mill.
 Since he was a major shareholder in the Utah Copper company, Wall wanted the company to use his own milling process and patents.
-Using the Wall patents had apparently been verbally agreed to in June 1904 when Wall's was voted off of the board of directors, but voted in as a vice president, and his share in the mining claims converted to common stock in the company.
+Using the Wall patents had apparently been verbally agreed to in June 1904 when Wall was voted off of the board of directors, but voted in as a vice president, and his share in the mining claims converted to common stock in the company.
 Utah Copper's response was that the Utah courts has no jurisdiction because Utah Copper was now a New Jersey corporation.
-The injunction was also to prevent control (51 percent) of Utah Copper from passing to Guggenheim's American Smelter Securities.
+Wall's desired injunction was also to prevent control (51 percent) of Utah Copper from passing to Guggenheim's American Smelter Securities.
 (Salt Lake Tribune, September 9, 1905; Boston Evening Transcript, September 13, 1905)

 From mid to late September, and early October 1905, it became a national story, carried in numerous newspapers across the nation, that Utah Copper and American Securities had been restrained in their grand plans by just one man, Enos A. Wall of Salt Lake City.
 The case went from the state Third District court, to an administrative chancellor judge in New Jersey, then finally on the docket of the New Jersey Supreme Court, to be heard on October 9th.